Department Chair: Pat Shaw

 - Health Information Technology: Health information technicians perform the essential functions of maintaining health data and records in acute, long term, and ambulatory health care settings.
 Opportunities also exist in related health care settings, e.g., insurance companies, medical clinics, computer software vendors, and health maintenance organizations.
 These functions include, but are not limited to: the coding of diseases and operations; maintaining statistics; transcribing medical reports; performing DRG and utilization review procedures; and supervising employees.
 The program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education.
 Successful completion of the Health Information Technology two-year program leads to an Associate of Applied Science degree and the student is then eligible to sit for the national certification exam.
 Students passing this national examination may use the professional designation of Registered Health Information Technician.

-- Healthcare Coding and Classification The program develops the ability of students to use the International Classification of Diseases, version 9 (ICD-9-CM) and version 10 (ICD-10-CM), and the International Classification of Diseases, version 10, Procedural Coding System (ICD-10-PCS) of the U.S. Department of Health and Human Services and the Common Procedural Terminology (CPT) of the American Medical Association.
+- Healthcare Coding and Classification The program develops the ability of students to use the International Classification of Diseases, version 9 (ICD-9-CM) of the U.S. Department of Health and Human Services and the Common Procedural Terminology (CPT) of the American Medical Association.
 The program develops expertise for both outpatient/office practice and acute-care inpatient levels of proficiency.
-Students will also use and apply both coding schemes in the systems of reimbursement for healthcare services.
+You will also use and apply both coding schemes in the systems of reimbursement for healthcare services.